camaraproject/IdentityAndConsentManagement/documentation/user-consent.md

 ## Introduction

-Operator NaaS platform implementing CAMARA should be built with a privacy-by-design approach to fully comply with data protection regulations like the [GDPR regulation](https://gdpr-info.eu/) in Europe, which provides a great level of protection for user's privacy.
+Operator platform implementing CAMARA should be built with a privacy-by-design approach to fully comply with data protection regulations like the [GDPR regulation](https://gdpr-info.eu/) in Europe, which provides a great level of protection for user's privacy.
 This means that an API that processes Personal Information needs a user consent.
 Consents are given by users to legal entities to process personal data under a specific purpose.

-This document captures guidelines for Operator NaaS platform to handle user consents to comply with GDPR or equivalent requirements in an easy way, introducing the concept of purpose in OpenID Connect.
+This document captures guidelines for Operator platform to handle user consents to comply with GDPR or equivalent requirements in an easy way, introducing the concept of purpose in OpenID Connect.
 Even being defined based on concepts that maps to GDPR regulation, proposed solution and concepts are generic enough to be used by Operators on any country.

 >[TO BE EDITED/COMPLETED]